denizkavak/denizkavak/README.md

 - 👋 Hi, I’m @denizkavak
+  I am curious and passionate about building new things, learning different topics..I am trying to write maintainable and high-performance code and i am a problem solver.
+I like a free time playing basketball, taking up a new hobby and travel.
-- 👀 I’m interested in C#,SQL,HTML,CSS,JAVA,ARDUNİO
+- 👀 I’m interested in C#,SQL,HTML,CSS,JAVA,ARDUNİO,SQL,MySQL,MsSQL
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning C#
 - 📫 How to reach me mail:denizzkavak@gmail.com

 <!---